whoward/docs/markdown/reference/test-configuration.md

 ```

 ### Pre-run Executables
-Sauce allows users to provide a URL to an executable file, which we will download and run before tests start.
-For example, you can use pre-run executables to configure the VM before your test starts.
+Sauce allows users to provide a URL to an executable file, which will be downloaded and executed to configure the VM before the test starts.

 This capability takes a JSON object with 3 main keys: